chrisgrieser/quadro-example-vault/Data/Mock Interview A (iOS developer).md

 **Q1: What are some common challenges you encounter as an app developer when developing for iOS?**

-A1: One of the major challenges I face as an iOS app developer is ensuring compatibility across different iOS devices and versions.
-With the wide range of devices in the market and the frequent updates to the iOS operating system, it's crucial to thoroughly test the app on various devices to ensure a seamless user experience for all users.
-Additionally, Apple's strict App Store guidelines can pose challenges in terms of app approval, especially when it comes to adhering to privacy and security requirements.
+A1: ==One of the major challenges I face as an iOS app developer is ensuring compatibility across different iOS devices and versions.
+With the wide range of devices in the market and the frequent updates to the iOS operating system==, it's crucial to thoroughly test the app on various devices to ensure a seamless user experience for all users.
+Additionally, Apple's strict App Store guidelines can pose challenges in terms of app approval, especially when it comes to adhering to privacy and security requirements. [[Compatibility]] ^id-162674

 **Q2: How do you navigate the complexities of designing for multiple screen sizes and resolutions in the iOS ecosystem?**